About the Student Center

 • Guests enter the building through castle-like entry ways.

 Our philosophy in The Student Center is that it is just that - student centered.
 Any program that takes place in the building is to have a connection with the University mission.
 Our Central Reservations Office (CRO) plays a pivotal role in this and has a very close relationship with our student organizations, allowing them first priority to reserve space 3 years out for their major events.
 Major University events, such as Orientation and Open House can reserve space 5 years in advance.
-Campus departments can also reserve major events three years out, leaving external groups, who only make up 8% of our yearly reservations, the ability to reserve space 1 year out.
+Campus departments can also reserve major events three years out, external groups can reserve space as early as 1 year out.

 Our major large programming space is Alumni Hall, a large banquet facility where we host our formal cultural balls, conferences, dinners and recognition programs.
 Bellin Gallery, a smaller room attached to Alumni Hall is great for workshops, lectures and small banquet lunches and dinners.
-Semesters, which was once a pub, is a dining area where students typically eat lunch during the day and can sit back and listen to an acoustic performer.
+Semesters is a dining area where students typically eat lunch during the day.
 In the evening, we have used that space for poetry expos, debates, concerts, our weekly late-night program – Devils Den @ 10PM, and more.
 We also have eight meeting rooms of various sizes and styles, and some outdoor space as well.

 Contact Information